10 Simple Ways To Encourage Your Baby To Walk From A Parent Of An 8-Month-Old Walker

 6. Sit on their level

-I’ve mentioned this a lot already in this blog post about how to encourage your baby to walk.
-But sitting on the floor and simply being on their level is going to make them feel comfortable.
+I’ve mentioned this earlier but sitting on the floor and simply being on their level is going to make them feel comfortable which is going to help your baby to walk and take those first few steps.

 Babies are still trying to figure out distance and if you’re standing over them, they might be thinking you’re way further away from them than you actually are.
 Around 4 to 5 months is actually when babies start to learn depth perception and are still not well developed until the age of 2.